-Yes – chickens and ducks can usually live together.
-How early the poultry birds begin to cohabitate and to some degree, what breeds are sharing living quarters, play a significant role in how successfully you will be able to place chickens and ducks in the same coop and run.
+Yes, chickens and ducks can usually live together.
+How early the poultry birds begin to cohabitate and to some degree, what breeds are sharing living quarters, play a huge role in how successfully you will be able to place both in the same coop and run.

-Except for a very short while when we were small town homesteaders, I have always raised chickens and ducks together.
-Once we purchased a fixer upper-dream 56-acre homestead, we began hatching our own birds, and purchasing chicks and ducklings in greater numbers.
+Except for a very short while when we were small-town homesteaders, I’ve always raised chickens and ducks together.
+Once we purchased our dream 56-acre homestead, we began hatching our own birds, and purchasing chicks and ducklings in greater numbers.

 I had placed my chicks and ducklings in the same brooder from the start.
 Only when there was a substantial size difference between the birds did I ever have any concerns about chickens and ducks living together.

 As you can see in the photo below, I had ducklings that were a lot larger than the chicks they were sharing a brooder with during one hatching season.
 The ducklings were a surprise from my daughter – she didn’t realize how much larger they were than the chicks during her shopping spree at Rural King.

 After allowing the ducks to walk around the brooder and interact with the chicks for about 10 minutes, my husband placed them inside for a test run.